Allergic Asthma; Common Triggers and How to Get Relief

 At Health & Wellness Australia & Auckland (HWA), we use a technique called muscle testing (or kinesiology) to help identify reactions to food and environmental substances that may be triggering or exacerbating your asthma symptoms.

-Following testing, you can work with your qualified Naturopath to address the reactions to your food and airborne skin triggers using a natural allergy treatment called Positive Association Technique (PAT).
+Following testing, you can work with your qualified Naturopath to address the reactions to your food and airborne allergic asthma triggers using a natural allergy treatment called Positive Association Technique (PAT).

 Get in touch